OctopusDeploy/docs/docs/octopus-rest-api/tentacle.exe-command-line/deregister-worker.md

 description: Using the Tentacle.exe command line executable to deregister a Worker from an Octopus Server.
 ---

-Deregisters this Worker from an Octopus Server
+Deregisters this Worker from an Octopus Server.

 **Deregister Worker options**